Sexological Bodywork

 Premature ejaculation

-Recognise patterns that donโt serve or satisfy you anymore
+Recognise patterns that donโt serve you

-Would you like to explore how you like to be touched?
+Explore how you like to be touched

 Intimacy skills